 - torque wrench in ft-lb.

-If you clink on any of the links above you will be redirected to the Amazon if you need to purchase any of them.
+If you click on any of the links above, you will be redirected to Amazon if you need to purchase any of them.

 Step 1.
 Open hood

 Prepare the area around your car.
 Make sure there is no object nearby where you can trip and fall.
-Next make sure to work on a cold engine.
-If the car was running right before, then wait an hour or so for the engine to cool down or your can burn your hands.
+Next, make sure to work on a cold engine.
+If the car was running right before, wait for an hour or so for the engine to cool down, or you can burn your hands.
 Use a pair of gloves to protect your hands.

 Step 2.
 Disconnect the battery

 We recommend that you disconnect the battery before you start work.
-The battery is located in one these three places: the engine bay, under the rear seat or the trunk.
-Disconnect the negative battery cable only, no need to disconnect both terminals.
+The battery is located in one of these three places: the engine bay, under the rear seat, or the trunk.
+Disconnect the negative battery cable only; no need to disconnect both terminals.

 Step 3.
 Remove engine cover

 You may be intimated by the engine cover that doesn’t allow you to see anything on the engine or where the spark plugs are but don’t be.
-The engine cover can be easily lifted up.
+The engine cover can be easily lifted.
 It is not held in place with any bolts or screws.
-There are four clips that hold it in place, so go ahead and pull it up.
-The cover may look slightly different on your car but the principle is the same.
+Four clips hold it in place, so go ahead and pull it up.
+The cover may look slightly different on your car, but the principle is the same.

 Step 5 Location of spark plugs and coils

 Next, locate the spark plugs and coils.
 We will need to remove the coils to make it easy to access the spark plugs.
-Don’t worry it is easy.
-Here is a picture that shows all the spark plug coil location.
+Don’t worry; it is easy.
+Here is a picture that shows all the spark plug coil locations.

 Disconnect the electrical connector from the spark plug ignition coil.
-You can press on the plastic tab and pull the connector away from the ignition coil.
+Press the plastic tab and pull the connector away from the ignition coil.
 The plastic connectors can break easily, so be careful.
-If it any them don’t panic, you can use zip ties around the connector when you install them.
+If any of them, don’t panic; you can use zip ties around the connector when you install them.

-It will be easier to remove the spark plug boots if you can move the ignition coils out of the way.
+Removing the spark plug boots will be easier if you can move the ignition coils out of the way.
 Remove the bolt at the center of the ignition coil pack using a torx socket wrench.